Skip to content

 Direct API calls bill against your Anthropic account, separate from any Claude Code subscription.
 The Usage dashboard reads on-disk Claude Code session logs and does not track direct API usage.

 Loom can stream chat from any LLM you run on localhost or your LAN.
-Two integrations are built in.
+Three integrations are built in.

 Kind Best for Wire format